 Further, the staff determined that the ACMUI recommendation that all individuals who were able to meet the requirements of the previous Subpart J should be grandfathered would go beyond the intent of the resolution of the Ritenour petition, which requested recognition of individuals who were certified by boards listed under former Subpart J to perform AMP and RSO duties on or prior to October 24, 2005, but were not named on a license.
 The NRC, in resolving the Ritenour petition, determined that other medical professionals may have also been adversely affected when Subpart J expired.
 The intent of the resolution was to include all these individuals and grandfather them for the modalities they practiced on or prior to October 24, 2005.
 Grandfathering individuals who met the Subpart J requirements but were not board certified would also negate the new T&E requirements that became effective on October 25, 2005.
-End of NRC Staff's response

-- 4. Measuring molybdenum contamination for each elution and reporting of failed breakthrough tests - Only two generator systems are specified in the current and proposed rules, molybdenum-89 (Mo-99)/technetium-99m (Tc-99m) and strontium-82 (Sr-82)/rubidium-82 (Rb-82) generators.
+End of NRC Staff's response a.
+Only two generator systems are specified in the current and proposed rules, molybdenum-89 (Mo-99)/technetium-99m (Tc-99m) and strontium-82 (Sr-82)/rubidium-82 (Rb-82) generators.